pingiun/BAPC2018-website/preliminaries.md

 In case you also want to organize a preliminary round, please let us know via [info@bapc.eu](mailto:info@bapc.eu).
 Make sure to mention

-- name of institution
+- name of institution.
+For study association Thalia for example, this is the Radboud University Nijmegen.
-- location of your preliminary round
+- location of your preliminary round.
+This will be the pinpoint on the map above.
-- organizational contact person: name, email address and optionally phone number.
-The email address will also be used for Slack.
+- organizational contact person(s): name, email address and optionally phone number.
+We will approach this person(s) for any organizational information, such as for distribution of problem sets.
+The main jury will also use this to contact any possible local jury
-- local jury member(s): name, email address and optionally phone number.
-The email address will also be used for Slack.
 - the preliminary time schedule (start time of test session and preliminaries).
 - optionally: specific name of your preliminary (such as EAPC: Eindhoven Algorithm Programming Contest)
 - optionally: URL to event-specific page